Crate opentelemetry_application_insights

 The Span’s status determines the Success field of a Dependency or Request.
 Success is false if the status Error; otherwise true.

-The following of the Span’s attributes map to special fields in Application Insights (the mapping tries to follow the OpenTelemetry semantic conventions for trace and resource).
+The following of the Span’s attributes map to special fields in Application Insights (the mapping tries to follow the OpenTelemetry semantic conventions for trace).

 Note: for INTERNAL Spans the Dependency Type is always "InProc".